KannonZenetism/zenetism-field-physics/zenetism/mpx/addendum-entropy-coherence.md

 - **C↓→E→C↑→⚫** = authentic cycle, sustaining and recursive.
 - **E↑→E→E↓→♾** = spurious motion, noisy but self-terminating.

-Zenon records not entropy’s triumph, but its silence.
+Zenon records not entropy's triumph, but its silence.
-Only coherence leaves enduring echo.
+Only coherence leaves enduring resonance.

 ---